 Crown Hill's Beautiful

-Available for purchase now (and at the concert at very special rate!) is Crown Hill's very popular and SILVER AWARD-WINNING* book, "CROWN HILL: HISTORY, SPIRIT, SANCTUARY," a beautiful coffee table book by Douglas Wissing, Marianne Tobias, Rebecca Dolan, and Anne Ryder.
+Available for purchase at our concerts for $20 (50% off!) is Crown Hill's very popular and SILVER AWARD-WINNING* book, "CROWN HILL: HISTORY, SPIRIT, SANCTUARY," a beautiful coffee table book by Douglas Wissing, Marianne Tobias, Rebecca Dolan, and Anne Ryder.
 Published by the Crown Hill Heritage Foundation and Indiana Historical Society Press to commemorate the 150th Anniversary of Crown Hill Cemetery, it features nearly 400 pages and over 650 full color photographs by Marty N. Davis and Richard Fields.
 You can purchase your book at the concert or at the Funeral Home and Cemetery Office during regular business hours, or visit us online at crownhillhf.org for ordering & shipping information.
-They make excellent gifts! *(In June 2014, "CROWN HILL: HISTORY, SPIRIT, SANCTUARY," won a prestigious national Silver Award in the Regional (Adult Nonfiction) category of "Foreword Reviews'" IndieFab Book of the Year Awards, judged by a select group of librarians and booksellers from around the country.
+They make excellent gifts! *(In June 2014, "CROWN HILL: HISTORY, SPIRIT, SANCTUARY," won a prestigious national Silver Award in the Regional (Adult Nonfiction) category of "Foreword Reviews'" IndieFab BOOK OF THE YEAR Contest, judged by a select group of librarians and booksellers from around the country.
 Representing hundreds of independent and university presses of all sizes, IndieFab winners were selected after months of editorial deliberation over more than 1,500 entries in 60 categories.
 Gold, Silver, Bronze, and Honorable Mention awards, as well as Editor's Choice Prizes for Fiction and Nonfiction, were determined by a panel of librarians and booksellers in conjunction with Foreword's editorial staff.)

 ~ Our Mission ~